nabeken/aaa/README.md

     - http://qiita.com/satetsu888/items/40fc387735192b794da8 (in Japanese)
     - https://forums.aws.amazon.com/thread.jspa?messageID=673012&tstart=0#673012

 Then, deploy API.
-You will get the invoke URL for the resource.
+You will get a invoke URL for the resource.

-### Update the Slash to fill the endpoint URL
+### Update the Slash Command to fill the endpoint URL

 Finally, you can fill the URL in `Integration Settings`.